globalroo/uk-mps/README.md

 ## Brief description

-A list of all UK-MPs stiched together from the excellent new beta parliament site https://beta.parliament.uk/ and the also amazing http://lda.data.parliament.uk which is used for additional meta as the endpoints on the beta site are not open yet.
+A list of all UK-MPs stiched together from the excellent new beta parliament site https://beta.parliament.uk/ and the also amazing http://lda.data.parliament.uk which is used for additional meta.

 Read the story about how all these images came about here: https://pds.blog.parliament.uk/2017/07/21/mp-official-portraits-open-source-images/